Advertisements in schools in the United States: Arguments against advertising

-Restrictions on Advertisements
+Restrictions on advertisements

 Each state in the United States of America can define additional regulations for advertising in its local schools.

 The National School Lunch and School Breakfast Programs: Nutrition Standards for All Foods Sold in School, as Required by the Healthy, Hunger-Free Kids Act of 2010 was updated in 2013 to reform school lunch options.
 This placed restrictions on what could be served in vending machines and sold on school grounds, with the exception of fundraisers (often candy bars or doughnuts) and after-school events.

-This caused a shift in advertising for many companies as it phased out advertising of sugary drinks and junk foods.
+This caused a shift in advertising for many companies as it phased out advertising of sugary drinks and "snack" foods.
 While the Coca-Cola Company would not be able to advertise Coca-Cola, it can advertise other product lines such as Diet Coke and Dasani.

 In 2006 the Children's Food and Beverage Advertising Initiative was implemented by the Council of Better Business Bureaus as a way to encourage corporations to regulate what they advertise to children.
 It is not required for businesses to participate in this regulation and there are no legal ramifications if corporations do not participate.